ivogeorg/attach_shelf/README.md

 **Gist:**

 There is a vastly inaccurate heading computed to `"tf_ship_pos"` when robot is approximately at `"tf_face_ship_pos"`.
-See log, gazebo, and Rviz2 below:
+See log, Gazebo, and Rviz2 below:

 | Log + Gazebo | Rviz2 |
 | --- | --- |